Table of Contents

 - Listeriosis: Listeria infection may be considered in the case of negative EBV results.

 No specific antiviral therapy is currently available.
 Treatment of symptoms includes physical preservation, antipyretics and analgesics, nonsteroidal antirheumatics, and volume loading.
 Administration of penicillin or aminopenicillins can trigger exanthema formation.

 Best course of Pfeiffer’s glandular fever

-The prognosis of infectious mononucleosis is, in normal cases, good.
-In patients with cellular immunodeficiencies and post-transplant patients, more severe courses may occur.
+Prognosis of infectious mononucleosis is good in normal cases.
+In patients with cellular immunodeficiency and post-transplant patients, more severe courses may occur.
 Chronic infections are extremely rare.